by-student-2017/skprogs-v.0.2.1/README.rst

 3. Decrease the density r0 and increase the r0 of the orbitals occupied by electrons relative to the P or D orbitals.
 (This is often not very effective)
 4. Fine-tune parameters.
 (Change r0 by 0.1.
 And basis functions)

 - "v2" of "Nb" was a two-day manual test to see how well it could fit.
 The fit suggests that there may be better parameters.
-I am eager to hear from our readers.
+We are eager to hear from our readers.

 - Parameters by different groups have been evaluated in literature [3]. mio seems to be the best, but this may be due to the small number of data points (N) or the small number of available elements.
 - Reference [1] states that an integer of 2 or 4 is often used for the "simga (=POWER)" value in many papers.
-I am currently investigating whether this is reasonable.
+We are currently investigating whether this is reasonable.
 - Unwanted bands are more likely to appear near the Fermi level in HCP than in FCC and BCC.

 - Currently, "ShellResolved = Yes" is set for Hf and later, but there are plans to change it from No to Yes for other elements as well.
 I don't know whether this will ultimately lead to good results.